FedeClaudi/Term.jl/docs/src/layout/grid.md

 grid(panels; pad=(8, 1))  # hpad & vpad
 ```

-You can also specify the apsect ratio of the grid:
+You can also specify the aspect ratio of the grid:
 ```@example grid
 grid(panels; aspect=1)
 ```